Personal current accounts (PCA) is common, in terms of, modern life because

 Tenancy in common

-In case, the surviving member presents a copy of the decedent’s death certificate to their bank, it can allow the bank to re-establish the account in the survivors’ name.
+If the surviving member presents a copy of the decedent’s death certificate to their bank, the bank can re-establish the account in the survivor’s name.

 Credit card

-The credit card for a joint account will have the card in the name of all the involved parties but the account holder is the individual who is liable for all the debts and fees incurred on the credit or debit card.
+The credit card for a joint account will have the card in the name of all the parties involved, but the account holder is the individual liable for all the debts and fees incurred on the credit or debit card.

-In case the card is shared by family members, the cardholders will have their card where they share the credit limit but the account holder signs the agreement with the credit provider to pay back the dues.
+If family members share the card, the cardholders will have their card where they share the credit limit, but the account holder signs the agreement with the credit provider to pay back the dues.

 Drawbacks